Mixed Credit Reports

 Can I dispute a mixed credit report without an attorney?

 Absolutely, yes.
-Every consumer reporting agency should have multiple ways for you to dispute information in a credit report.
+Every consumer reporting agency has multiple ways for you to dispute information in a credit report.
 You can usually choose among phone numbers, mailing addresses, and online dispute forms.
 We recommend skipping the phone calls and online forms and filing your dispute through certified mail.
-This is the best method to preserve your rights and clearly document everything that happens.
-You should send a dispute letter, along with copies of your credit report (with the errors clearly marked) and supporting documents.
-Keep a copy of everything you send and the mailing receipt.
-If you don’t hear back after 30 days, nothing is done to fix the mistakes, or you’re told the investigation showed the data was accurate, then an attorney plays a critical role.

 How long does it take to fix a mixed credit file?